 This section applies only to SIO pins.
-SIO port pins support the ability to provide a regulated high output level for interface to external signals that are lower in voltage than the SIO's respective V{DDIO} .
-SIO pins are individually configurable to output either the standard V{DDIO} level or the regulated output, which is based on an internally generated reference.
-Typically the voltage DAC (VDAC) is used to generate the reference (see Figure 6-12).
-The "DAC" section on page 58 has more details on VDAC use and reference routing to the SIO pins.
+SIO port pins support the ability to provide a regulated high output level for interface to external signals that are lower in voltage than the SIO's respective Vddio.
+SIO pins are individually configurable to output either the standard $V{\rm DDIO}$ level or the regulated output, which is based on an internally generated reference.
+Typically a voltage DAC (VDAC) is used to generate the reference (see Figure 6-12).
+The "DAC" section on page 59 has more details on VDAC use and reference routing to the SIO pins.
 Resistive pull-up and pull-down drive modes are not available with SIO in regulated output mode.